TREASURIES-Yields fall on weak inflation data, shrug off GDP reading

 NEW YORK, April 26 (Reuters) - U.S. Treasury yields fell following Friday’s first-quarter growth report as weak inflation data tempered the strong headline figure.

-Gross domestic product increased at a 3.2 percent annualized rate in the first quarter, the Commerce Department said in its advance GDP report released on Friday, versus the 2.0 percent estimated by economists polled by Reuters.
+Gross domestic product increased at a 3.2% annualized rate in the first quarter, the Commerce Department said in its advance GDP report released on Friday, versus the 2.0% estimated by economists polled by Reuters.

 But Federal Reserve officials are likely to shrug off the surge in growth last quarter and focus on a measure of domestic demand that excludes trade, inventories and government spending, which increased at only a 1.3% rate, the slowest since the second quarter of 2013, after increasing at a 2.6% pace in the October-December quarter.

 The Fed is also likely to focus on the disappointing core personal expenditures consumption price index figure, which increased at only a 1.3% rate versus 1.8% in the prior quarter.
-PCE is the Fed’s preferred inflation metric.
+PCE is the Fed’s preferred metric of inflation.

-“Offsetting the GDP growth was the GDP deflator, which was 0.9 percent,” Stan Shipley, strategist at Evercore ISI, said of the GDP price index.
-“From a Treasury perspective, the Fed is going to focus on the inflation number,” which is why yields fell, he said.
+“From a Treasury perspective, the Fed is going to focus on the inflation number,” which is why yields fell, said Stan Shipley, strategist at Evercore ISI.
+“Offsetting the GDP growth was the GDP deflator, which was 0.9%.”

+The Fed recently suspended its three-year monetary policy tightening campaign, dropping forecasts for any interest rate hikes this year.
+The U.S. central bank increased borrowing costs four times in 2018.

+At present, 40.9% of traders predict that the Fed will have cut interest rates by 25 basis points by the end of the year, according to CME Group’s FedWatch tool.
+Yesterday, 41.8% of traders believed rates would stay where they are through December.
+Now, that number is 35.5%.

+What’s more, the higher-than-expected GDP figure owed its outperformance to trade and the largest accumulation of unsold goods since 2015, temporary factors that are likely to reverse in the coming quarters.

+“While the consumer did pull back from their torrid holiday buying in the fourth quarter, trade and inventory rebuilding added an outsized 1.7% to GDP.
+GDP was expected to be 2.3% and without the boost from trade and inventory, GDP would have actually missed,” said Bryce Doty, senior portfolio manager at Sit Fixed Income Advisors.

-Yields across maturities were lower, with the biggest loses at the short end of the curve.
-The two-year yield, a proxy for investor expectations of interest-rate hikes, fell 5.2 basis points, last at 2.278%.
-The benchmark 10-year government note yield was last 3.9 basis points lower at 2.495%.
+Yields across maturities were lower, with the biggest losses at the short end of the curve.
+The two-year yield, a proxy for investor expectations of interest-rate hikes, fell 4.4 basis points, last at 2.286%.
+The benchmark 10-year government note yield was last 3.2 basis points lower at 2.502%.
 (Reporting by Kate Duguidd; editing by Jonathan Oatis)